Ultimate Guide to Mullet Fishing: How to Catch Mullet fish, The Best time to catch Them

 Mullet eat any food people eat.
 It is therefore not difficult to use the right bait when catching mullet.
 Cheese, hotdog and sausage can be perfect baits.
-When using these processed food as bait, use a lightweight fishing line and place the processed food you have on the hook.
+When using these processed foods as bait, use a lightweight fishing line and place the processed food you have on the hook.

 There are also other food you can use.
 Leftovers can make perfect baits for mullet.
 Whatever food bait you choose, just make sure to prepare them in small bits and pieces, similar in size to the mullet’s mouth.

 Mullet love maggots, too.
 Hook the maggot through its skin (preferably on its butt) so it will keep on wiggling and will be lively.
 Live bait is always best for bait fishing.

 Maggot bait can last for a couple of weeks as long as they are kept in low temperatures (not freezing).
 Be mindful though when storing maggots in the fridge.
 Wrap them in a good plastic bag, seal well and label them properly.

 Maggots are really good mullet bait.
 A lot of anglers, including the pros, use them.

 • Mackerel Flesh

 A lot of anglers say their priced mullet have been caught with mackerel flesh as bait.
 It is best used as a bait without skin.
 Smaller mullet though can still be caught with the mackerel’s skin intact.

 A favorite technique with mackerel is to fillet it.
 Keep its swim bladder and giuts so it will float.
 Cast it without any weight on a spare rod and make it float in the water.
 Mullet will surround the cast of the floating mackerel and eat a small piece.

 You can also use rag worms as baits but small cubes of skinless mackerel is still the best.